 DISCUSSION

 This is the first study to measure the effect of an imposed and controlled exercise regime on the proteome of the rat intra- articular ACL and extra-articular MCL.
 Our findings demonstrate that short-term (4 weeks) treadmill training influences intra-articular ACL protein expression, but not that of the extra-articular MCL compared to control groups.
 These changes in protein expression in the ACL as a response to exercise may contribute to a protective or degenerative role in these ligaments.
-The health of the knee joint, as assessed by histopathological examination, demonstrated no significant differences in the ACL, MCL and cartilage in the exercise groups compared to rats undertaking only cage activity suggesting that the exercise is not detrimental to the soft tissues of the joint.
+The health of the knee joint, as assessed by histopathological examination, demonstrated no significant differences in the ACL, MCL and cartilage in the exercise groups compared to rats undertaking only cage activity suggesting that the added exercise regime was not detrimental to the soft tissues of the joint.

 Histopathological changes observed in the current study demonstrated no significant changes in neither in cruciate, collateral and cartilage of the knee joint, indicating that exercise regime in the study did not have substantial impact on the tissue structure and the health of several tissues with the rat knee joint.
-Additional further studies are required to measure the biomechanical changes of the ligaments to assess the stress ad functionality of the ligament with exercise.
+Additional further studies are required to measure the biomechanical changes of the ligaments to assess the stress and functionality of the ligament with exercise.

-For our proteomic analysis we used label-free quantification to identify differentially abundant proteins between control and exercise group of both ligaments and between ACL and MCL tissues.
-This produced 124 significant proteins that were more abundant in ACL exercise than ACL control group.
-However, no significant differential proteins were identified between MCL control and exercise group.
+For our proteomic analysis, we used label-free quantification to identify differentially abundant proteins between the control and exercise group of both ligaments and between ACL and MCL tissues.
+This analysis produced 124 significant proteins that were more abundant in ACL exercise than ACL control group.
+However, no significant differential proteins were identified between MCL control and MCL exercise group.
 The differences found in protein expression in this study between ACL and MCL exercise groups may be due to altered mechanical loading between the intra- and extra-articular ligaments.
 In humans, during athletic tasks such as jump landing, the ACL has been found to exhibit greater loading and strain and greater contribution to knee restraint, in comparison to the MCL [51].
-In the current study, the rat MCL may be similar to the human MCL and may be subject to less strain compared to the ACL.
-Our exercise regime was given in a straight line, with no twisting or turning, which as result may not have had significant load on the MCL and as consequence resulted in different protein expression in ACL during exercise.
-Furthermore intra-articular ACL is also exposed to cytokines and other mediators released from other joint tissue into synovial fluid, which therefore may also have led to an altered protein profile with in ACL with exercise [52].
+In the current study, the rat MCL ? is – any paper (s) on this to back up similar to the human MCL and may be subject to less strain compared to the ACL.
+Our exercise regime was given in a straight line, with no twisting or turning, which as result may not have had significant load on the MCL and consequently resulted in different protein expression in ACL during exercise.
+Furthermore the intra-articular rat ACL is exposed to cytokines and other mediators released from other joint tissue into synovial fluid, which therefore may also have led to an altered protein profile with in ACL with exercise [52].

 Further studies are required to understand the rat knee joint loading during in vivo tasks and may provide insight that enhances the efficacy of injury prevention protocols.